PowerDNS/pdns/CODING_GUIDELINES.md

 ## Pointer Arithmetic

 It is very common to use pointer arithmetic to calculate a position in a buffer, or to test whether a given offset is outside of a given buffer.
-Unfortunately it is quite easy to trigger undefined behaviour when doing so, as the C++ standard does not allow pointer arithmetic pointing inside an object, except for arrays where it is also permitted to point one element past the end.
+Unfortunately it is quite easy to trigger undefined behaviour when doing so because the C++ standard does not allow pointer arithmetic pointing inside an object, except for arrays where it is also permitted to point one element past the end.
-Still that undefined behaviour is mostly harmless, but it might lead to real issue on some platforms.
+Still, that undefined behaviour is mostly harmless, but it might lead to real issue on some platforms.

 One such example occurred in dnsdist: [2017-01: Crafted backend responses can cause a denial of service](https://dnsdist.org/security-advisories/powerdns-advisory-for-dnsdist-2017-01.html)